 Youth events are primarily about building inclusive, religious community in the context of Unitarian Universalist values.
 In order for this process to happen in positive and safe ways, youth and adult participants are asked to show they already have a minimum level of involvement within the Canadian UU community before they attend over-night youth events.
 This is done by providing signed Congregational Involvement forms in advance of attending a Youth Event .

 Youth Events, and “Cons” in particular, are intended to be welcoming spaces where youth (and adults) can be free to express their most authentic selves.
 In doing so, this may sometimes include being vulnerable emotionally and spiritually.
-Overnight youth events, including social Cons are NOT generally suited to be an “out-reach tool” as they assume a relatively high level of UU knowledge and identification on the part of the participants.
+Overnight youth events, including social Cons are NOT generally suited to be an “outreach tool” as they assume a relatively high level of UU knowledge and identification on the part of the participants.
 Youth group meetings or other congregational events provide better opportunities for new, interested youth and adults to learn more about Unitarian Universalist youth ministry and community.

-- at least 25 years of age
+▪ be at least twenty-five years of age

-* It is acknowledged that a CRC is valid only on the day it is completed and is therefore incumbent on the volunteer to inform their congregation (and/or the CUC) if there is a change in their criminal record.
+* It is acknowledged that a PRC is valid only on the day it is completed and is therefore incumbent on the volunteer to inform their congregation (and/or the CUC) if there is a change in their criminal record.
 To be considered valid, a CRC must be renewed every 3 years.

 Why does the CUC require Criminal Record Checks?

 Serving as a Youth Advisor is a privilege.
 Youth advisors at CUC events, serve and minister to and with youth from around the country.
 As both a religious and volunteer driven organization, it is the CUC’s moral and legal duty to ensure that we provide, to the best of our abilities, a safe and nurturing experience for the young people of our community and that our volunteers to do not take on undue risks in their work on our behalf.